harshv01/Neural-Radiance-Fields-NeRF/README.md

 ## How to Run Code

-- Download the dataset from the link: https://drive.google.com/drive/folders/1JDdLGDruGNXWnM1eqY1FNL9PlStjaKWi?usp=drive_link
+- Connect with me for the dataset!
-- Place it in the directory with the code files and rename the folder to 'Dataset'.
+- Place the dataset in the directory with the code files and rename the folder to 'Dataset'.
 The final directory should look like:
 './Dataset/('lego' or 'ship')/(test, train, val, ...)'
 - To train the model, go to the bottom of the Wrapper.py file and uncomment the main() function call and comment the test() function call and run the file.
 - To train the model without positional encoding, set the value of num_encoding_fucntions variable to 0, and in the run_model_once() function, instead of inputting the encoded points directly input the flattened_query_points variable into the get_minibatches() function so that those batches can be input into the model.